 Middle School Math Labs

 I attended Living Science for seven years as a student and was involved in the Servant Leader Program for four years.
 I now have the privilege of working with the teachers to offer supplemental instruction to the math students at Living Science.

 I am currently studying math education at Kennesaw State University and am grateful for this opportunity to gain real-world experience.
 I also love the students here and working with them is most certainly the best part of the job.

 Middle School Pre-Algebra,

 After graduating from the U.S. Air Force Academy, I spent nine years as an officer.
 During that time, I lived, worked and travelled all over the US and Europe.
 I met my husband while on active duty, and 22 years later we are still going on adventures together.
 We travel, get outside, and take in as many experiences as we can with our four kids.
 I love the outdoors, a good cup of coffee, movies, and games.

 I believe teaching is about more than just the details.
 It’s also about raising kids with conviction and character.
 It’s about equipping them with the tools they need to do the things God has in store for them to do.
-I love to show kids that math is in everyday activities and experiences, and that the things they learn in the classroom are relevant in the world around them.
+I love to show kids that the things they learn in the classroom are relevant in the world around them.

 Living Sound Worship Team Director

 The Psalmist writes in Psalm 103:1, “Bless the Lord, O my soul; And all that is within me, bless His holy name.”
 Sincere worship is a priority at Living Science.
 It is my goal to equip the singers and instrumentalists of Living Sound to lead their fellow students to God’s throne using music.
 Our rehearsals focus on the essential elements of music as well as the preciousness of being “lead worshipers.”